 Males will fight.
 Especially when a female is around.
 And if there's a dominant male, he'll harass the other rabbits relentlessly.
 The smaller, less dominant male will show patches of hair missing and will be exhausted from constantly trying to get away from the bully.
 Again, watch for signs of trouble and separate them if necessary.

 Baby rabbits cannot digest greens!
 People have a tendency to feed rabbits lettuce and vegetables, but until they're about two months old their stomachs aren't developed enough yet.
 They will get blocked up inside and die.
 Once they're off their mother's milk, stick to pellets for awhile and gradually introduce the greens.
 And read up on what is healthy for rabbits - lettuce gives them the runs and some other types of vegetables are not very healthy for them.

 Rabbits do like to chew, and you'll have to accept it.
 They do it because they have to.
 A rabbit's teeth are constantly growing, so they must gnaw on wood, hay, branches, or other items to keep them from getting too long.
 If you don't supply them with something to chew on, they'll chew on the hutch.
 A coworker once told me he gave his rabbits pieces of a bowling ball to chew on, but I don't know of anyone else who tried that.
 I just put a few apple tree branches in the hutch and they were quite content.
 If you're going to give them wood to chew on, make sure you research what types of wood are okay.
 Some wood can be poisonous to them, so be careful.

-Well, those are a few things that I learned as I raised my rabbits.
-If anyone has any other tips feel free to comment below for others to learn from.
 If you would like to build your own rabbit hutch, I've put together some step-by-step woodworking plans that will take you through building one.
 See the photos above and if you're interested, download them right to your computer.
 Thanks for visiting the site!